 Fire dampers are present within ventilation extracts within the bathroom of flats.
 At the point services pass into adjacent service risers, fire stopping should be carried out from within risers using tested single sided details supplied by third party certified manufacturers and installers.
 17.5.
 Common Areas:

-Digital tv cables have penetrated the compartment floor to all levels from the first floor to the lift motor room in the west side staircase lobby.
+Digital ty cables have penetrated the compartment floor to all levels from the first floor to the lift motor room in the west side staircase lobby.
 Breaches were present at the point data cables and conduit pass through fire resisting partitions.
 The majority of these appear to have been fire stopped although there was no test evidence to support this.

-17.6.
+Photo 33 17.6.
 Ancillary Accommodation:

-The standard of compartmentation within the water pump room and lift motor room was generally satisfactory with limited evidence of breaches - minor works required however, there is a significant penetration in the pump room where services travel into the adjacent flat (98).
+Photo 29 The standard of compartmentation within the water pump room and lift motor room was generally satisfactory with limited evidence of breaches - minor works required however, there is a significant penetration in the pump room where services travel into the adjacent flat (2).
 It is understood this was created as a result of the replacement of the flat entrance door.
+The cleaners cupboard on the ground floor contains cable bundle penetrations.
+It was noted there are two air transfer grills (ATG) within the the cleaners cupboard that pass through the compartment wall into the ground floor staircase.
+Upon inspection, it is not clear if these are intumescent ATG's.
+HCC should confirm that the ATG's are intumescent.
+HCC should refer to the compartmentation survey for evidence of breaches and methods of remediation.